 Here we will open the notebook.
-At the Anaconda prompt, change to the folder containing the code and start Jupyter notebook:
+At the Anaconda prompt, change to the folder containing the code and start Jupyter with jupyter notebook (or jupyter lab):

 \$ cd code/python/notebooks/ \$ jupyter notebook

 In Jupyter, select iterative_thresholding.ipynb to open the notebook.
 The first code cell in the notebook is the actual algorithm implementation: